Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "Wow?"

-"Well, I’ve been working so hard on making this flight happen… and then, bam!
+"Well, I’ve been working so hard on making this flight happen... and then, bam!
 There we go, that’s the last thing I had to do."

 "Oh yeah.
 I know that feeling," Allison nodded. " Like Wile E. Coyote."